rssalessio/algorand-royalty-fees/article.md

     Approve()
 ])
 ```
-In the ``initialize`` sequence we expect 3 arguments: (1) the wallet's address of the creator, (2) the asset ID and the (3) royalty fee in thousands.
-We save all these variables in the global state of the contract (2 integers and 1 Bytes slice).
+In the ``initialize`` sequence 3 arguments are expected: (1) the wallet's address of the creator, (2) the asset ID, and the (3) royalty fee in thousands.
+All these variables are stored in the global state of the contract (2 integers and 1 Byte slice).